cabforum/smime/SBR.md

 *  Accent characters MAY be represented by their ASCII equivalent.
 For example é, à, í, ñ, or ç MAY be represented by e, a, i, n, or c, respectively.
 *  Umlaut-accented characters such as ä, ö, ü MAY be represented by either ae, oe, ue or a, o, u, respectively.

-#### 3.1.4.2 Non-latin names
+#### 3.1.4.2 Non-ASCII names

-The CA MAY allow transliteration/Romanization of Subject Identity Information usually rendered in non-Latin characters using a system commonly used in the Applicant's Jurisdiction of Incorporation or Registration, or recognized by the United Nations or the International Organization for Standardization (ISO).
+The CA MAY allow the Conversion of Subject Identity Information usually rendered in non-ASCII characters using a system commonly used in the Applicant's Jurisdiction of Incorporation or Registration, or recognized by the United Nations or the International Organization for Standardization (ISO).

-The CA MAY include a Latin character name that is not a direct Romanization of the registered name provided that it is verified in a Reliable Data Source or suitable Attestation.
+The CA MAY include a ASCII character name that is not a direct Conversion of the registered name provided that it is verified in a Reliable Data Source or suitable Attestation.

 #### 3.1.4.3 Geographic names